 The more referrals an affiliate makes, the higher they move up in the packages.
 This then encourages your members to work toward earning an upgrade to a higher membership level in order to increase their affiliate commission rate.

 These are just three examples of great marketing strategies you can use to promote your membership site.
 Of course, you are free to mix and match the marketing strategies that you are most comfortable with and those that match your personal style and brand the closest.

 While these are three strategies you might not already be familiar with, there are also the tried and tested marketing options such as email marketing, social media, and even SEO strategies to turn to.

 The possibilities are endless.
 Just make sure you mix up your marketing strategy once in a while to keep it fresh and fun, for your members and yourself.

 How are you currently promoting your membership site?
-What sort of results are you having?
+What sort of results are you getting?
 Which of these three marketing strategies are you going to implement?
 Please share your thoughts in the comments below.

 December 3, 2015

 Thanks Blayne!
 Just let us know if you have any more questions about the migration.